deepak91144/product-management-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Make sure before you start this react project respective backend project is running , so that react project can connect with the API

 ## Available Scripts

 #Download or clone this repository into your local computer